GoogleChrome/omnitone/README.md

 # Omnitone

 Omnitone is a robust implementation of [FOA (first-order-ambisonic)](https://en.wikipedia.org/wiki/Ambisonics) decoder written in Web Audio API.
 Its decoding process is based on multiple gain nodes for ambisonic gain matrix and stereo convolutions for [HRTF](https://en.wikipedia.org/wiki/Head-related_transfer_function) binaural rendering, ensuring the optimum performance.
-(No JS-based audio processing)
+(The native audio processing is done by Web Audio API.)

 ## Installation